 Robert Heinlein’s The Past Through Tomorrow was a reading recommendation by a friend, who knew I liked science fiction and Heinlein’s work.
 It’s worth reading, but with 900 pages and small text, it took longer to get through than I expected.

 Written in the 1940s, which was fairly early in Heinlein’s career, the book looks at humanity’s haphazard technological evolution over centuries’ worth of time.
 As I alluded to earlier, the book starts off heavily inspired by the then-thrilling era of atomic energy.
-Written before humanity went to the moon – heck, written before we went into space! – the series of connected short stories anticipate moon colonies, orbital power plants, cities that roll along roads, and a dark age of religious intolerance.
+Written before humanity went to the moon – heck, written before humans went into space! – the series of connected short stories anticipate moon colonies, orbital power plants, cities that roll along roads, and a dark age of religious intolerance.

 The entire series has a very 1940s vibe to it: